The Job Placement Center provides employment resources for employers, students and the Marin Community.

 Step 3: “Job Postings” will pop up with the “Search Agent” tab

-Now you are able to register and receive email notifications of new job postings.
+Now you are able to register and receive email notifications of new job postings in your chosen occupations.

 Job Fairs on Campus